IrenaStolic00/Irena/README.md

 **Master's student intern @ ICFO (_Feb 2024 - Jul 2024_)** <br>
-I worked on my Master’s thesis project with the title “Control of the propagation direction of Bound States in the continuum (BICs) in liquid crystal waveguides”.
+I worked on my Master’s thesis project with the title _“Control of the propagation direction of Bound States in the continuum (BICs) in liquid crystal waveguides”_. <br>

+_This was my first opportunity to work on a big research project in the field of Photonics.
+I enjoyed learning about optical waveguides, sensors and getting to know the optical setup I was working on, which inspired my next career steps._

 **Co-founder & Embedded Automation Engineer @ Haptic Synaptic (_Oct 2021 - Oct 2023_)** <br>
 I came up with an idea for a robotics project called "Robot that makes friendship bracelets" that would inspire girls to get interested in technology (2018).
 I made a prototype, co-founded a start-up (2021), and received initial funding to build an educational robotics kit.

+_This was my passion project for five and a half years.
+I learned so much about engineering, business and team work.
+It gave me so many opportunities to travel, collaborate with professionals and put smiles on kids' faces.
+My personal growth on this journey is something priceless that I will always carry with me._

 ![Image1](/assets/collage4.jpg)